 TABLE OF CONTENTS

-Source of title: Title based on contents of series.
+Source of title proper: Title based on contents of fonds.

-Immediate source of acquisition: Donated to the National Gallery of Canada Library and Archives by the William Tidball, a great-grandson of Otto Jacobi, in 2010.
+Immediate source of acquisition: Donated to the National Gallery of Canada by Callie Stacey, Toronto, in 2013.

-Terms governing use and reproduction: Written requests for reproduction or publishing of material from the Franziska Jacobi fonds must be made to the National Gallery of Canada Library and Archives.
+Terms governing use and reproduction: Permission to reproduce or publish material from the Gertrude Spurr Cutts fonds must be obtained from the National Gallery of Canada Library and Archives.

-Collection processed and finding aid prepared by Philip Dombowsky in 2010.
+Collection processed and finding aid developed by Philip Dombowsky in 2014.

-[Title of item], Franziska Jacobi fonds, National Gallery of Canada Library and Archives.
+[Title of item], Gertrude Spurr Cutts fonds, National Gallery of Canada Library and Archives.